jtanderson/IdentityMapping/readme.md

 - [x] /category "@ensection"
 - [x] (IN PROGRESS) Circle ID saved in saveIntersect is not the dbid for the circle. - (2) find most recent circle with $participant (check SurveyController comments)
    - [x] (7/13) save area correctly
+- [x] Null check on color & linestyle in controller (make sure works)
+- [x] if select canvas ("Nothing hit") - will break the doc.getElementById()
+    - [x] prevent function from running/nullity check -> added if/else statement